 We don’t need to stress how the advancement in telecommunication has brought the world closer.
 Not to mention cheap call rates, especially for cell phones, ensure that most people will not think twice before calling.
 Phone calls usually can end up being a distraction.
 In case you are working on something very important, keep your cell phone on the silent mode and instruct the board attendant to not forward calls for a specified amount of time, maybe for half an hour or 45 minutes.

 Facebook, Twitter, emails, SMS (Short Message Service).
 Got the link?
 Though these are communication enablers, they often turn out to be distractions.
-The best way to tackle this is have a dedicated time for social media.
+The best way to tackle this is to have a dedicated time for social media.
 Just like email, make it a habit to check these sites at regular intervals, i.e. twice or thrice in a day.
-Ditto with SMSes, you can check it every once in a while, maybe once every two hours.
+Ditto with SMSes, you can check it every once in awhile, maybe once every two hours.

 These are a few tips we are sure will answer your question on how to concentrate and focus on work and enable you to increase your productivity.
 Do you use any other methods?
 Feel free to share them in the comments section below.